Fort Myer: Fort Myer

 During World War I, Fort Myer was a staging area for a large number of engineering, artillery, and chemical companies and regiments.
 The area of Fort Myer now occupied by Andrew Rader Health Clinic and the Commissary were made into a trench-system training grounds where French officers taught the Americans about trench warfare.

+General of the Armies of the United States John Pershing and Col. Harry Cootes, commander of Fort Myer, review the Machine Gun Troop of the 10th Cavalry Regiment upon its posting to Fort Myer in 1931.
+The 10th were some of the first black troops to serve at Fort Myer, Va.

 General George S. Patton Jr., who was posted at Fort Myer four different times, started the charitable "Society Circus" after World War I. He ultimately was post commander and commanded the 3rd Cavalry Regiment that was stationed at Fort Myer from the 1920s to 1942 when the regiment was sent to Georgia to get mechanized.

 In late 2001, troops, deployed in response to the September 11th attacks, were bivouacked at Fort Myer.
 These troops were under Operation Noble Eagle.
 These included both active and National Guard Military Police units from around the nation.
 In 2005 the last remaining deployed responders were demobilized.